Drug and Alcohol Detox

 Alcohol and Drug Detox Tailored to You

-Like the rest of the drug addiction treatment experience at Promises, drug detox is tailored to your needs.
-Medications and therapies are based on the type and severity of your addiction.
+Like the rest of the addiction treatment experience at Promises, drug detox is tailored to your needs.
+Your treatment plan in medically assisted detox considers the type and severity of your addiction.

-Some people may not be able to benefit from starting treatment while in detox.
-You’re not required to take part in structured groups or other programming.
-But if you’re ready to begin substance abuse treatment, you can attend groups and therapy sessions during detox.
+Some people may not be able to benefit from starting treatment while in drug and alcohol detox.
+We don’t require you to take part in structured groups or other programming.
+But if you’re ready to begin substance abuse treatment, you can attend groups and therapy sessions during Promises’ detox program.

 How Long Does Drug Detox Take?

 Medical detox typically takes 2-7 days, depending on the drug and individual.
-For some substances, lingering effects may continue for weeks to several months.
-Examples include like anxiety, depression, insomnia and cravings.
+For some substances, lingering effects of withdrawal syndrome may continue for weeks to several months.
+This may include anxiety, depression, insomnia and cravings.

 The time it takes to detox depends on: